 In the Disk Management of Windows, you can view data disk information, but no drive letter is allocated to the data disk.

-Solution: Right click Primary Partition of the disk, click Change drive letter and paths, and then complete operations by prompt.
+Right click primary partition of the disk (for example, Disk 1), click Change drive letter and paths, and then complete operations by prompt.

 After the restoration, you can have the data disks in the Disk Management.

 In some special circumstances, the disk in Windows is in RAW format.